Last Updated: April 24, 2025

 STATUS: FIXED

 The Office Team fixed the standalone “Download” link for the localized versions by adding a dropdown picker to pick the language to install at You can't open classic Outlook on a new Windows PC.
+The store install linked on that same page has also been fixed as of April 12, 2025.

 Additional Resources